 At 7:40 I go see if I can get breakfast.
 I'm first, and I can.
 I chat with the other guests as they arrive.
 Most are doing two days in Kenmare.
 They did the ring clockwise.
 You have the tour buses coming at you.
 But it is convenient for the lay bys.
 I asked if I could spend another night.
 Nope.
 They were booked.
 Being a weekend, a room will be difficult to get.

 As I leave Brendan, the other half of the couple running the place, helps me find another room in Kenmare for the night.
 We call several places.
-Finally I get a room at the Seanua B&B, which isn't too far away.
-[Apparently no longer in operation.]
+Finally I get a room at the Seanua B&B, which isn't too far away [now closed].

 I drive into town.
 I take a picture of an old fellow.
 But the camera does not focus.
 It's that setting on the camera body that easily gets flipped to manual accidentally.
 Before I learned about this lever all the good pictures from an outing to the Yankees were ruined.
 I don't know how long it has been wrong.
 My eyesight isn't good enough to know whether it is in focus or not, unless extreme, like this fellow.
 But now I know about this switch and I got the fellow.